 The day of the week sometimes matters.
 During some stretches, certain days of the week tend to be much quieter/more active than others.
 Therefore, it is worthwhile to check the stats periodically.

-Right now, Thursdays tend to be the most volatile, and Mondays tend to have the least amount of movement.
+Right now, Mondays tend to be the most volatile, and Thursdays tend to have the least amount of movement.

 Here is the data over the past 10 weeks.